-The State Board of Social Services (board) proposes to establish 22 VAC 40-211 - Resource, Foster and Adoptive Family Home Approval Standards.
-This proposed regulation addresses requirements for resource, foster, and adoptive family home providers approved by local departments of social services (LDSS).
-These requirements are currently addressed in 22 VAC 40-770 - Standards and Regulations for Agency Approved Providers.
-In a concurrent action, the board is proposing to repeal 22 VAC 40-770.
+The State Board of Social Services (Board) proposes to promulgate a new, specific, regulation which will address requirements for approval of resource, foster, and adoptive family home providers by local departments of social services (LDSS).
+These requirements were addressed in 22 VAC 40-770 (Standards and Regulations for Agency Approved Providers) which had rules for all types of agency approved providers.
+This generic regulation was repealed in 2007.

-In addition to changing the specific regulation where these requirements are addressed, the board also proposes several substantive changes to the requirements.
-Such substantive changes include the following: 1) changing the definition of infant from up to 24 months to 16 months, 2) establishing the "resource parent" designation, 3) requiring that LDSS obtain DMV driver record check for any resource, foster, and adoptive parents and any other adults in household expected to transport children, 4) requiring foster and resource parent applicants to submit the results of a physical examination performed by a licensed physician within the past 12 months, 5) requiring that the LDSS conduct at least three face-to-face interviews with each applicant, 6) requiring applicants to obtain at least three references from persons who have knowledge of the applicant's ability, skill, or experience in the provision of services and who is not related to the applicant, 7) requiring that LDSS ensure that each provider receives annual training, 8) prohibiting providers from having children over the age of 16 months sharing a bed, 9) requiring that providers store ammunition in a locked cabinet separate from firearms, 10) requiring LDSS to verify and document that providers protect children from household pets that may be a health or safety hazard, 11) adding language stating that the provider be able to ensure that they can be responsive the special medical needs, including environmental sensitivities, of the child, 12) requiring that providers keep legible records pertaining identification, health, education, and safety of the child, and 13) mandating LDSS to obtain criminal record background checks at least once every 4 years.
+In addition to re-promulgating some of the rules for foster and adoptive home approval that had been in the regulation that was repealed, the Board also proposes several substantive changes to the requirements.
+Such substantive changes include the following: 1) changing the definition of infant from up to 24 months to 16 months, 2) establishing the "resource parent" designation, 3) requiring that LDSS obtain DMV driver record check for any resource, foster, and adoptive parents and any other adults in household expected to transport children, 4) requiring foster and resource parent applicants to submit the results of a physical examination performed by a licensed physician within the past 12 months, 5) requiring that the LDSS conduct at least three face-to-face interviews with each applicant, 6) requiring applicants to obtain at least three references from persons who have knowledge of the applicant's ability, skill, or experience in the provision of services and who is not related to the applicant, 7) requiring that LDSS ensure that each provider receives annual training, 8) prohibiting providers from having children over the age of 16 months sharing a bed, 9) requiring that providers store ammunition in a locked cabinet separate from firearms, 10) requiring LDSS to verify and document that providers protect children from household pets that may be a health or safety hazard, 11) adding language stating that the provider be able to ensure that they can be responsive the special medical needs, including environmental sensitivities, of the child, 12) requiring that providers keep legible records pertaining to identification, health, education, and safety of the child 13) mandating LDSS to obtain criminal record background checks at least once every 4 years and 14) changing the approval period for providers from 24 to 36 months.